zeromq/netmq/docs/actor.md

     }

 Nothing fancy there, just some fields.
-So lets now move onto looking at some threading code, I have chosen to just show two threads acting on a shared Account instance.
+So lets now move onto looking at some threading code, I have chosen to just show two threads acting on a shared <code>Account</code> instance.

     using System;